NOOSPHERE-EXISTS/963/index.md

 In the spirit of the **Noosphere**—the space of collective human thought—**XOO** comforts those seeking meaning, truth, and shared prosperity.  **XOO** is a metaphysical seed in human universe.

-Its value will rise, against fiat or gold, but also in minds and actions as a universal tool, a mirror of truth.
+Its value will rise, against fiat or gold, but also in minds and actions as a universal tool.

 **XOO** is Wealth with purpose.
 Truth in value, value in truth.